Nodefusion/NodefusionPortal.UserManual/README/Organizations/Permissions.md

 The Delete button deletes the selected permissions in table.

 :warning:**_NOTE:_**
-Keep in mind that Delete permission requires the affected users to refresh the access token (or make log out - log in).
+Keep in mind that Delete permission action requires the affected users to refresh the access token (or make log out - log in).